-Share your thoughts about November's math question with the Kentucky Department of Education mathematics consultants.
+Share your thoughts about February's math question with the Kentucky Department of Education mathematics consultants.

-Although it’s not even Halloween yet, it’s not too early to begin looking at spring mathematics conferences.
+Although it seems as though we just started the new year, it’s not too early to plan for participating in spring mathematics conferences.
 Here are a few to keep your eyes on.

 Three University of Louisville professors propose specific strategies for valuing student voice in the classroom that they think could be helpful for teachers.